JustinQHu/Mblog/content/engr/fastapi101.zh-cn.md

 ![Automatic API Documentation](/se/fastapi101/apidoc_redoc.png "Automatic Doc with Redoc")

 ## General Thoughts

 FastAPI is generally a lightweight framework to develop APIs with Python.
 Some attractive advantages of FastAPI for me compared to a comprehensive framework like [Django](https://www.djangoproject.com/):
+>
 >1. fast to set up;  fast to build APIs, prototypes, and POCs
 >2. automatic validation with [Pydantic](https://docs.pydantic.dev/latest/)
 >3.
 Automatic API docs

 I would definitely consider FastAPI to be my first option if I want to test some ideas quick,  and honest I think it's also quite attractive to build production systems as well, given more and more web applications are single page applications with [React](https://react.dev/), [Vue](https://vuejs.org/), or [Angular](https://angularjs.org/) that only requires APIs from backend.
-Django is a little too heavy for such case.
+Django is a little too heavy for such case